 December 4, 2021 @ 10:00 am - 2:00 pm

 Join the New England Saint Bernard Club at Smolak Farms for a sled pull!

-Families can cut their own tree or choose from our extensive selection of pre-cut trees.
+On Saturday December 4th from 10am – 2pm, we’re welcoming the Saint Bernards back to the farm!
+Families can come out and choose from our extensive selection of pre-cut trees.
 The varieties of trees at the farm include Fraser, Balsam and Douglas Firs.

 The lovable and gentle Saint Bernards from New England Saint Bernard Club will be around to pull them back to your car, take pictures with you, and make your day unforgettable!

 A bit of background on The New England Saint Bernard Club

 The New England Saint Bernard Club was formed in 1946 to promote the betterment and welfare of the Saint Bernard Breed.
 The New England Saint Bernard Club has members covering a territory of over 72,000 miles including New England, New York, New Jersey and the Carolinas.

 Curious to learn more about the Saint Bernard breed?